Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We recommend CAKE for:

-• Companies that want a straightforward POS with easy onboarding.
+• Restaurants that want a straightforward POS system with easy onboarding and hands-on implementation support.

 We do not recommend CAKE for: